areyes986/201-learning-journal/read04.md

     **Z-Index or Stacking Context** `z-index:10` \
     Used for boxes that overlap, you can control which box sits on the top.
     - high the value is, the higher it sits in front

+- Designers try to create pages that are about 960 - 1000 px wide.